 Intervention tags can easily be changed.
-For example, by simply opening the Interventions tab and clicking "Implants", all tags under "Implants" are now Interventions for your Extraction.
+For example, by simply opening the Interventions tab and clicking "Implants", all tags under "Implants" are now Interventions for your MA Extraction.

-This is important to note because if you accidentally leave the incorrect hierarchy as the Interventions and then you go to extract, these incorrect Interventions options (for instance, "Implants" tags in the example above) will appear under the Intervention dropdown menu instead of the "Interventions" tags
+This is important to note because if you accidentally leave the incorrect hierarchy as the

+Interventions and then you go to perform MA extraction, these incorrect Interventions options (for instance, "Implants" tags in the example above) will appear under the Intervention drop-down menu instead of the "Interventions" tags

-Luckily, this is easily fixed: just navigate back to the Data Elements Menu within the Tagging Hierarchy, click on the "Interventions" root tag, and viola, your Interventions are Interventions once again!
+Luckily, this is easily fixed: just navigate back to the Data Elements Menu within the Tag Hierarchy, click on the "Interventions" root tag, and viola, your Interventions are Interventions once again!